timelyart/Kairos/README.md

 [timelyart](https://github.com/timelyart)

 ## Donate
-If you find value in this project and you would like to donate, please do so [here](DONATE.md)
+If you find value in this project, and you would like to donate, please do so [here](DONATE.md)

 ## License
 This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.